10 Best Mint Alternatives (Free & Paid)

 YNAB's key features include:

 It’s not free, however.
 You can try it free for 34 days.
-After that it costs $14.99 a month or $99 a year for the annual plan.
+After that it costs $14.99 a month or $109 a year for the annual plan (they raised their prices on August 1, 2024).
 The cost is the biggest downside to YNAB.

 9. PocketSmith